-Sale-leaseback is a relatively new concept in real estate.
-You’ve likely never heard of it for that reason, but we here at Easyknock believe the idea has a big future.
+A residential sale-leaseback is a relatively new concept in real estate.
+You’ve likely never heard of it for that reason.
+However, we here at EasyKnock believe the idea has a big future.
 It gives homeowners a new housing option that they likely never imagined.
-It allows them to sell their home and still live in it.
+It allows them to sell their home without moving out.

-In a sale-leaseback an individual or company would purchase the home, and provide a lease agreement to the seller, to remain in the home, as a tenant.
-The owner-turned-lessee would simply make a monthly payment, and continue to live in the house!
+In a residential sale-leaseback, an individual or company would purchase the home, providing a lease agreement to the seller, allowing them to remain in the home as a tenant.
+The owner-turned-lessee would pay monthly rent while continuing to live in the house.
 The terms of these leases vary, but generally speaking, a longer lease would allow for a lower monthly payment.

 It seems a little counterintuitive when you think of all the advice that people receive about home buying; for example, that buying is always a better idea than renting.
-However, there are many reasons why sale-leaseback might be a great option for some people.
-I’ll cover some instances where sale-leaseback might be not only viable but an ideal scenario.
+However, there are many reasons why a residential sale-leaseback might be a great option for some people.
+Let’s cover some instances where sale-leaseback might be not only viable but an ideal scenario.

 Homeowner Needs Cash

-If you need actual money instead of a long-term investment like a home, but you don’t necessarily want to give up living there, a sale-leaseback can help you.
+If you need actual money instead of a long-term investment like a home, but you don’t necessarily want to give up living there, a residential sale-leaseback can help you.
 This need for liquid assets could be due to job loss, early retirement, or other life events.
 The money may be used to pay off debts or to cover medical bills.
-Whatever the reason, there is a time in almost every homeowner’s life where this option might offer a solution.
+Whatever the reason, there is a time in almost every homeowner’s life when this option might come in handy.

 In some sale-leaseback contracts, the seller is offered the option to buy the home back.
 This option could be perfect for people trying to improve their financial situation.
 It is a way to buy some time to get finances straightened out without altering a homeowner’s lifestyle.

 As a Transition Between Selling a Home and Buying a New One